meirelesff/rscielo/README.md

 #### Scraping data from a journal

-With a journal’s ID in hand, to scrape meta-data from all articles in the last issue of a journal use the `get_journal()` function:
+With a journal ID in hand, use the `get_journal()` function to scrape meta-data from all articles published in its last issue:

 ``` r
 df <- get_journal("1981-3821")
 ```

-The code returns a `tibble` in which all articles in the last issue of a journal are the observations.
+This code returns a `tibble` in which the observations correspond to the articles that appeared in the journal lastest issue.
 Among the returned variables are authors’ names, institutional affiliations, and home countries; articles’s abstracts, keywords, and number of pages (check the `get_journal` documentation with `help(get_journal)` for a full description of the retrieved data).

-For a quick glimpse in the scrapped data, one may use the `summary`
+For a quick glimpse at the scrapped data, one may use the `summary`
 method:

 ``` r